liferay-search/liferay-docs/en/developer/reference/articles/02-liferay-faces/05-understanding-liferay-faces-portal.markdown

 - Utilities: Provides the `LiferayPortletHelperUtil` which contains a variety Portlet-API and Liferay-specific convenience methods.

-- JSF Components: Provides a set of JSF equivalents for popular @product@ JSP tags (not exhaustive):
+- JSF Components: Provides a set of JSF equivalents for popular @sharepoint@ JSP tags (not exhaustive):
     - `liferay-ui:captcha` &rarr; `portal:captcha`
     - `liferay-ui:input-editor` &rarr; `portal:inputRichText`